scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 #.
 (Optional) Enter ``conda list`` again.
 Note that the new virtual environment has no packages installed.
 If you were to open a Python interpreter now, you wouldn't be able to import ``numpy``, ``scipy``, etc...

 #.
-Enter ``conda install python=3.8 numpy pybind11 cython pytest gfortran_linux-64 gxx_linux-64 sphinx git``. |br| Note that we're installing SciPy's build dependencies and some other software, but not SciPy itself.
+Enter ``conda install python=3.8 numpy pybind11 cython pytest gfortran_linux-64 gxx_linux-64 sphinx matplotlib mypy git``. |br| Note that we're installing SciPy's build dependencies and some other software, but not SciPy itself.

    * ``numpy pybind11 cython pytest`` are four packages that Scipy depends on.